The Cajuns and Creole Cuisine

 - ½ tsp salt

-- Remove the casing from the sausage and chop into bite size pieces.
+- If using uncooked sausage: Remove the casing from the sausage and chop into bite size pieces.
 Cook the sausage in a large deep pan or wok on medium heat until the pink has gone.

-- Add the vegetables to the pan and cook on medium heat until tender.
-Return the sausage back to the pan for the last couple of minutes.
+- Add the vegetables to the pan (add a little oil if you're not using the fat from the sausages) and cook on medium heat until tender.

 - Stir in the tomatoes and seasonings and bring to a simmer.